-After a few more laps around the echoey foyer, my legs start to loosen up.
-Awesome—for a minute there, I thought I was going to turn into Abe Simpson, quavery voice and all.
-I’m still sore, but it’s not the kind of soreness that makes you think twice about moving.
+After a few more laps around the expansive foyer, my legs start to loosen.
+Awesome—for a minute there, I thought I was going to turn into Abe Simpson, complete with a limp and quavery voice.
+I’m still sore, but not the kind that makes you think twice about moving.

 “Nice.”
 I circle my arms and crack my neck.
 “Much better—I can run and fight at least.”

 “Good.”
 Gyrax eyes Nyanti and Erany, who are still chatting.
-“In the next few hours, you’ll have to do both.
-Or so I’d wager.”
+“In the next few hours, you’ll have to do both.”

-“But not if Nyanti summons that Elemental, right?”
+“But not if Nyanti summons the Elemental, right?”

 Time to tap my inner eighties action hero: “Gotta have faith, right?”
 I shrug cavalierly.
 “Things will work out.”